imapp-pl/gas-cost-estimator/docs/gas-cost-estimator.md

 ### `measure_arguments` method

-The cost of some OPCODEs relies on the arguments taken off the stack.
+The cost of some OPCODEs relies on the values of arguments taken off the stack.
 Within the scope of this research, this is the case for `EXP` and the memory OPCODEs which copy variable portions of memory `CALLDATACOPY`, `RETURNDATACOPY` and `CODECOPY`.
 During the course of our research, we have established this is somewhat the case for the division OPCODES: `DIV`, `MOD`, `SDIV`, `SMOD`, `ADDMOD`, `MULMOD`.
 We have however analyzed the entire set of OPCODEs in scope in order to both establish a healthy proportion of the argument cost to the OPCODE execution cost, and assess whether new arguments should be added to the list of costs.